5 Reasons Why Your ERP System is Costing Too Much Capital, Time and Resources

 - 4 Poor Inventory Seasonality & Redistribution Capabilities

 - 5 Inventory Data Becomes Siloed As Distribution Grows

 With the heavy investments companies make in their enterprise resource planning (ERP) systems, many companies make the mistake in assuming that their inventory management and optimisation is being taken care of by their ERP system.
 However, companies that forego investing into more progressive inventory optimisation solutions may actually be incurring costs that can be more than the projected investment for a specialised inventory management solution.

 Relying solely on an ERP for inventory management still necessitates manual processes and multiple reviewers during the planning and order procurement processes.
 This results in time and capital being tied to managing the ERP system that could be otherwise allocated to worthwhile cost saving projects, other IT initiatives or even a more optimal inventory management solution.

-To minimize manual efforts and ensure faster, more automated processes, replenishment planning, provided by inventory optimization solutions, uses global demand plans to create a more intelligent replenishment process where the system actually advises the user on what they should be buying based on real-time customer demand.
+To minimise manual efforts and ensure faster, more automated processes, replenishment planning, provided by inventory optimisation solutions, uses global demand plans to create a more intelligent replenishment process where the system actually advises the user on what they should be buying based on real-time customer demand.
 The process takes into account existing inventory levels, local and global planned movements, variable supplier lead-times and replenishment planning policies across all warehouse locations.